 The Hospital to Home a is program designed to support seniors being discharged from hospital by providing companionship and a ride home.
 This program operates in cooperation with the Peace Arch Hospital and the Seniors Come Share Society.
 The program was developed in order to fill a gap which existed in assisting seniors discharged from the hospital that had no way to get home, therefore keeping them in the hospital longer than they needed to be .

 The volunteers of this program work in pairs and assist seniors in their transition home from hospital.
 This is transportation and companionship service, no medical care or training is needed or provided to clients.
-Since the program’s inception in January 2016, 160 seniors between the ages of 53 and 98 have been helped to return home.
+Since the program’s inception in January 2016, over 250 seniors between the ages of 53 and 98 have been helped to return home.
 Volunteers have been key in keeping patients safe, comfortable and alleviating fears of being alone. (more…)

 |Sources Shop by Phone Program||Expand More Info|